prismmodelchecker/prism-games/README.md

  * Joachim Klein (formerly Technische Universität Dresden)

+In addition, the following have worked specifically worked on PRISM-games:

+* Aistis Simaitis (University of Oxford)
+* Vojtěch Forejt (University of Oxford)
+* Mateusz Ujma (University of Oxford)
+* Clemens Wiltsche (University of Oxford)

 We gratefully acknowledge contributions to the PRISM code-base from various sources, including (in approximately reverse chronological order):